-Charlotte Library Hours 2025 - Mecklenburg County Libraries
+Charlotte Library Hours 2026

 The Charlotte Mecklenburg Library system serves North Carolina's largest city with 20 locations across Mecklenburg County, anchored by the Main Library in Uptown Charlotte and the innovative ImaginOn children's library and theater complex.
 Founded in 1903, Charlotte Mecklenburg Library has evolved into one of the Southeast's premier library systems, offering 1.2+ million items, extensive digital resources, and award-winning programs serving 1+ million residents.